choltz/mail_check/README.md

 The project folder structure is fairly simple:

-  actions
-  Contains all subscriber classes.
-The MailUpdater class publishes a message to these classes when new mail arrives.
+* actions -  Contains all subscriber classes.
+The MailUpdater class publishes a message to these classes when new mail arrives
+* bin - Contains a shell script that invokes the mail_check app
+* log - Dumping ground for log files.
+The app logs to log/message.log
+* spec - rspec tests
+* sys - system files, such as shell commands, event emitter code, etc.